onebee9/scheduler/README.md

 # Scheduler

-A simple, modern, single page client application using the React view library for students to book and manage appointments with mentors in real-time.
+A simple, modern, single-page client application using the React view library for students to book and manage appointments with mentors in real time.

 ### Setup